jhu-oose-f24/Team-GYAT/README.md

 ## Creating Job/Service
-On the Navigation Bar of our app, there is a "Become a Seller" button Click on it, and fill out the fields there to create a service, and it should be displayed on the job feed now when clicking navigating back to the main page.
+On the Navigation Bar of our app, there is a "Become a Seller" button Click on it, and fill out the fields there to post your job/service, and it should be displayed on the job feed now when clicking navigating back to the main page.